Cone length and Lusternik-Schnirelmann category in rational homotopy: Abstract

 \section{Abstract}

 Lusternik-Schnirelmann category (LS-category) of a topological space is the least integer $n$ such that there is a covering of $X$ by $n+1$ open sets, each of them being contractible in $X$.
-The cone length is the minimum number of cofibations necessary to get a space in the homotopy type of $X$, starting from a suspension and attaching suspensions.
-The LS-category of a space is always less than or equal to its cone length.
+The cone-length is the minimum number of iterated cofibrations necessary to get a space in the homotopy type of $X$, starting from a contractible space.
+The LS-category of a space is always less than or equal to its cone-length.
 Moreover, these two invariants differ by at most one.
 In 1981, J.-M. Lemaire and F. Sigrist conjectured that they are always equal for rational spaces.
-This conjecture is clearly true for spaces of LS-category 1 and, in 1986, Y. F\'elix and J-C. Thomas verify it for spaces of LS-category 2.
+This conjecture is clearly true for spaces of LS-category 1 and, in 1986, Y. F\'elix and J-C. Thomas verified it for spaces of LS-category 2.
 But, in 1999, the general conjecture is invalidated by N. Dupont who built a rational space of cone-length 4 and LS-category 3.
 In this work, we provide examples of rational spaces of cone-length $(k+1)$ and LS-category $k$ for any $k>2$.